 DIDs are a novel type of identifiers proposed by W3C [55] that allows associating any subjects such as stakeholders, resources, services, organizations, entities, and so on, with a digital identity.
-DIDs are global identifiers which enable verifiable and decentralized digital identity, allowing to uniquely identify any subject, e.g. a person, organization, abstract entities, etc. To achieve this purpose, DIDs are associated with cryptographic material, such as public keys, and service endpoints, making each DID globally unique, resolvable with high availability, and cryptographically verifiable.
+DIDs are global identifiers which enable verifiable and decentralized digital identity, allowing to uniquely identify any subject, e.g., a person, organization, abstract entities, etc. To achieve this purpose, DIDs are associated with cryptographic material, such as public keys, and service endpoints, making each DID globally unique, resolvable with high availability, and cryptographically verifiable.

-The usage of DIDs provides to an application of self-administered identity management, enabling further self-managed capabilities such as authentication, authorization, role management, and identity information exchange between two identity domains.
+The usage of DIDs provides to an application of self-administered identity management, enabling further selfmanaged capabilities such as authentication, authorization, role management, and identity information exchange between two identity domains.

-Another concept related to decentralized identity management is Verifiable Credentials.
+Related to the identity management, it should be pointed out the primordial role of Verifiable Credentials.
 A Verifiable Credential (VC) [56] is a tamper-evident and privacy-preserving credential (set of claims) that can be demonstrated through a cryptographic process.
 Verifiable Credentials can represent the same information that physical credentials represent in real life such as driving licenses, passports, health insurance card, and so on.
 Therefore, Verifiable Credentials represent statements made by an issuer in a tamper-evident and privacy-preserving manner.